Born: 1894, Creeting St. Mary, Suffolk.

 In 1911 Charles’s mother was Anna Elizabeth Lingwood (nee Taylor) was 51, and a widow; living on private means and a boarder at a boarding house at Manningtree, Essex.
 Anna died in 1914.

-Charles attended Ipswich School – entered September 1907.
+Charles was educated at Ipswich School – entered September 1907.